Employment solicitors in Manchester and London specialising in Bullying and Harassment at work

 How To Deal With Bullying And Harassment?

 In the first instance, and only if you feel safe to do so, you may be able to talk to the person who is bullying or harassing you.
 Perhaps take along a colleague you feel comfortable with as support and to witness the conversation.
 If you do not feel safe approaching the person who is bullying or harassing you then you do not need to do so.

-In most cases the colleague who is bullying or harassing you may will not be aware that their behaviour is causing you distress.
-In some instances, a friendly quiet word is all that is needed to resolve the issue.
+In most cases the colleague who is bullying or harassing you may not be aware that their behaviour is causing you distress.
+In some instances, a friendly quiet word is all that is needed to resolve the issue and prevent the bullying.

 How Can Monarch Solicitors Help?